 The 6-foot-4 defensive tackle weighed in at 429 pounds in college but slimmed down to 375 before the Buffalo Bills selected him in the seventh round of the 2011 NFL Draft.
 He bounced around the pro football league with the Tennessee Titans, New York Giants and Carolina Panthers.
 He now serves as his alma mater's head coach.
 Just imagine if he'd have stayed at 429 pounds.

 Fun fact: I lived with Trent Brown for about two weeks when he played at the University of Florida.
 My first thought upon seeing him in our apartment was "holy crap, that's the biggest person I've ever laid eyes on."

 At 6-foot-8 and 380 pounds, Brown was easily the biggest man to ever suit up for the Gators at right tackle.
 The San Francisco 49ers selected him in the seventh round of the 2015 NFL Draft and he's found great success with the New England Patriots and Las Vegas/Oakland Raiders.

 The Raiders in 2019 inked him to a four-year, $66 million deal ($36.75 million guaranteed), making him the highest-paid offensive lineman in football at the time.
 He now blocks on the Patriots' offensive line again.

 He's currently the heaviest active NFL player.

 RELATED: What Happened to William "The Refrigerator" Perry?

 William was famously dubbed "The Refrigerator" because, well, he looked like one of those appliances you store your food in.
 He may have eaten everything in it, too.

-Perry struggled with his weight throughout his career and wrapped up his 10-year career with the Philadelphia Eagles.
-Unfortunately, the 57-year-old’s health has declined since retiring from the game.
+Perry struggled with his weight throughout his career and wrapped up his memorable 10-year American football career with the Philadelphia Eagles.
+Unfortunately, the 59-year-old's health has declined since retiring from the game.

 4. Bryant McKinnie, 386 Pounds